epfl-ada/ada-2021-project-mahj/README.md

 we can start from the number of consortia, then decrease k from there.
 The reasoning is that there cannot be more than k clusters given our criteria, but there can still be some overlap between different consortia.

-* For each media, remember the set of citees, the distance measure is be the Jaccard similarity on these sets.
-We then run some clustering algorithms using jaccard algorithm, e.g. DBSCAN on the media.
-Note that Jaccard similarity may be problematic in our case, because small sets (e.g. small media) cannot be similar to big sets.

 [^5]: PCA reduces the computational complexity of further algorithms (e.g. k-means), and for dimensions <= 3 can be used to visualize clusters.